papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 Congratulations !!!
 You have logged into a BOSH deployed K8s node.

+### SCP files into K8s VMs

+At times you may need to transfer some files to the K8s nodes that are managed by BOSH.
+This can be achieved similar to the BOSH CLI ssh command.
+Execute the foll

 ### View tasks and logs

  - To view the last 10 (example) tasks that were executed for the deployment, execute the following -